liuxc123/DDComponent/README.md

 ### ItemComponent

-1. 基础组件, 0个section 多个item  需要用容器包裹
+1. Basic components, 0 sections and multiple items need to be wrapped in containers
-2. cell内容内部实现
+2. Internal implementation of cell content
-3. 需使用容器ItemGroupComponent嵌套
+3. Container itemgroupcomponent nesting is required

 ### SectionComponent

-1. 基础组件, 一个Section 多个items
+1. Base component, one section multiple items.
-2. cell、header、footer内容内部实现
+2. Internal implementation of cell, header and footer content.
-3. headerVIew继承此组件
+3. Headerview inherits this component.
-4. footerVIew继承此组件
+4. Footerview inherits this component.

 ### HeaderFooterSectionComponent

-1. 基础组件, 一个Section 多个items
+1. Base component, one section multiple items.
-2. Header以headerComponent为主
+2. The header is mainly HeaderComponent.
-3. Footer以footerComponent为主
+3. The footer is mainly FooterComponent.
-4. cell内容内部实现
+4. Internal implementation of cell content.

 ### ItemGroupComponent

-1. 容器组件, 一个Section 多个items
+1. Container component, one section multiple items.
-2. Header以headerComponent为主
+2. The header is mainly HeaderComponent.
-3. Footer以footerComponent为主
+3. The footer is mainly FooterComponent.
-4. 子视图以subComponents为主
+4. Subviews are dominated by subcomponents

 ### SectionGroupComponent

-1. 容器组件, 多个Section
+1. Container component, multiple items.
-2. 子视图subComponents嵌套ItemComponent、SectionComponent、HeaderFooterSectionComponent等容器组件
+2. Subcomponents nested container components such as itemcomponent, sectioncomponent and headerfootersectioncomponent.

 ### RootComponent

-1. 根容器组件，绑定collectionView或tableView
+1. Root container component, binding collectionview or tableview
-2. 多个Section
+2. Multiple sections
-3. 子视图subComponents嵌套SectionComponent等容器组件
+3. Subview subcomponents nested container components such as sectioncomponent

 ### StatusComponent

-1. 状态机容器组件
+1. State machine container component
-2. 用与切换Loading、Empty、Normal视图
+2. Use and to switch the loading, empty and normal views

 ![](./Images/example.png)